nerdschoolbergen/databases/README.md

 Task: Write a query that finds all the people involved in the movie 'Star Trek Into Darkness'.

 [Tutorial: INNER JOIN](https://www.postgresqltutorial.com/postgresql-tutorial/postgresql-inner-join/)

+# Task 12 - Putting it all together

+The last task is to find the name and date of all movies where Patrick Stuart was an actor, ordered by the release date.